dkedzia/codes-generator/README.md

 # Codes Generator
 *codes-generator*

 Allows you to draw codes of a given length and number through CLI or WEB.
 Additionally, it generates a text file with randomly drawn codes.
+Plain PHP, **no frameworks**.

 Describtion of all available options (from CLI):
 ```